How do you know if your building products are safe and fit for purpose?

 17 April 2018

-Apartment fires in the Lacrosse Building in Melbourne in 2014 and particularly in Grenfell Tower in London last year, have provided stark and horrific evidence of the risks of using non-compliant building products.
+Apartment fires in the Lacrosse Building in Melbourne in 2014 and particularly in Grenfell Tower in London in 2017, have provided stark and horrific evidence of the risks of using non-compliant building products.
 So how do you know if the building products you’re using are safe and fit for purpose?

 Building products may not perform as expected in two ways: